Nigel Farage death threats crash pilot guilty

 Adams, 46, of Faringdon, Oxfordshire, denied the five charges.

-Both Mr Farage and Adams were injured in the light aircraft crash on 6 May, the day of the 2010 general election, after it nose-dived to the ground while towing a campaign banner in Northamptonshire.
+Both Mr Farage and Adams were injured in the light aircraft crash on 6 May, the day of the 2010 general election, after it nose-dived to the ground in Northamptonshire while towing a campaign banner.
 They were both taken to hospital.

-Sentencing was adjourned until the week commencing 9 May.'Extremely disturbed'
+Sentencing was adjourned until the week commencing 9 May.

 Remanding Adams in custody, Mr Justice Saunders said the defendant was "clearly extremely disturbed" at the time the offences happened.